 past events

-The St Woolos Sinfonia and Chorale will perform J S Bach’s sublime cantata, Wachet Auf, ruft uns die Stimme (‘Sleeper’s Wake’) as the musical centrepiece of an act of worship to mark the season of Advent.
-We are privileged to have planned this event in collaboration with the Cathedral and its Director of Music, Dr Emma Gibbins.
+Following the success of last year’s cantata performance, the St Woolos Sinfonia and Chorale this year performed cantata no. 61, again as the musical centrepiece of an act of worship to mark the season of Advent.
+Also performed was a new composition, Fiat Lux, by contemporary composer, Ben Heneghan, written especially for this occasion.
+We are privileged to have planned this event in collaboration with the Cathedral.

 Conductor: Huw Griffiths